-- Work closely with the DSL to ensure that any safeguarding concerns regarding lookedafter and previously looked-after children are quickly and effectively responded to. - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.
+- Work closely with the DSLs to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual academy heads to promote the educational achievement of looked-after and previously looked-after children.
+This does not include the use of pupil premium funding as this is not provided to HOE.

-14. Record-keeping
+14. Record Keeping